lisp-mirror/eql5/README-1.md

 QtWebKit will continue to work with versions > 5.5, but it has to be compiled manually (which is not fun).
-QtWebKit has a better, more native integration with Qt than QtWebEngine, see for example QWebElement, which doesn't exist in QtWebEngine.
+QtWebKit has a better, more native integration with Qt than QtWebEngine, see for example `QWebElement`, which doesn't exist in QtWebEngine.